READ: Ex-State Department Adviser Michael McKinley's Testimony To Congress

 House investigators released the transcript of former senior State Department adviser Michael McKinley's deposition on Monday.

-McKinley was an aide to Secretary of State Mike Pompeo who stepped down because he said he objected to the practices within the administration in connection with the Ukraine affair.
+McKinley, who was an aide to Secretary of State Mike Pompeo, stepped down because he said he objected to the practices within the administration in connection with the Ukraine affair.

 McKinley said he didn't like the smear campaign waged against the former ambassador to Ukraine, Marie Yovanovitch, or the way he said professional diplomats had been roped into political ends by President Trump.